By 2024, the demographics (race, ethnicity, and gender) of USHG's employees will match those of New York City's population.

 "Becoming a more diverse workplace is fundamental to offering genuine hospitality and succeeding as a flourishing business.
 Only by widening our collective worldview will we be fully able to care for our entire community of stakeholders. " -Danny Meyer, CEO Union Square Hospitality Group

 In 2017, we established a diversity council to keep diversity, equity, and inclusion top of mind for Union Square Hospitality Group and its stakeholders.
-The council is made of employees from across our businesses, and works on highlighting areas for improvement, creating diverse programming, increasing recruitment from non-traditional sources, and encouraging inclusion and equity in all of our businesses.
+The council is comprised of employees from across our businesses, and works on highlighting areas for improvement, creating diverse programming, increasing recruitment from non-traditional sources, and encouraging inclusion and equity in all of our businesses.

 USHG Diversity Council initiatives include: